WELCOME TO FITMOM DURHAM

 Our outdoor FITMOM Stroller Strength class is designed to help you get fit, improve your strength and develop your core.
 We complete circuits designed to accommodate all fitness levels, so that you can work at your own pace, while building strength, stamina and lean muscle mass – perfect for burning fat.
 At FITMOM Stroller Strength, we’re not just pushing strollers, we’re using benches, hills, stairs and our own body weight to add variety to our workouts and make it more FUN for mom!

-Our Outdoor FITMOM Stroller Strength classes begin Tuesday May 22nd, 2018.
-Meet & Greet happens each class at 10am.
-Strollers Roll at 10:15 am.
+Our Outdoor FITMOM Stroller Strength classes will continue until Friday October 5th 2018.
+Meet & Greet happens each class at 10:15am.
+Strollers Roll at 10:30 am.

 What should I bring to a FITMOM and Baby class?